Space Alternating Penalized Kullback Proximal Point Algorithms for Maximizing Likelihood with Nondifferentiable Penalty

 \begin{ass} The Kullback proximal iteration (\ref{kullprox}) is well defined, i.e. there exists at least one maximizer of (\ref{kullprox}) at each iteration $k$. \end{ass} In the EM case, i.e. $\beta=1$, this last assumption is equivalent to the computability of M-steps.
 In practice it suffices to show the inclusion $0 \in\nabla l_y(\theta)-\lambda \partial p_n(\psi(\theta))- \beta_k \nabla I_y(\theta,\theta^k)$ for $\theta=\theta^{k+1}$ in order to prove that the solution is unique.
 Then assumption \ref{ass1}(i) is sufficient for a maximizer to exist.

 These technical assumptions play an important role in the theory developed below.
-Assumption (i) 1 on differentiability of the log-likelihood is important for establishing the Karush-Kuhn-Tucker optimality conditions for cluster points.
+Assumption 1 (i) on differentiability of the log-likelihood is important for establishing the Karush-Kuhn-Tucker optimality conditions for cluster points.
 The fact that the objective should decrease to negative infinity as the norm of the parameter goes to infinity is often satisfied, or can be easily imposed, and is used later to garantee boundedness of the sequence of iterates.
+The fact that $p_n$ is regular is standard since the usual choices are the $\ell_1$-norm, the $\ell_p$-quasi-norms for $0<p<1$, the SCAD penalty, etc ...
 Assumption 1 (ii) is only needed in order to simplify the analysis since, otherwise, each iterate would lie in the intersection of $D_l$ and $D_I$ and this would lead to asymptotic complications; this assumption is always satisfied in the models we have encountered in practice.
 Assumption 1 (iii) is standard.
 Assumption 1 (iv) is satisfied when $\psi_r$ is a projection onto $\mathcal S_r$ and simplifies the proofs.
 Assumption 2 imposes natural conditions on the "distance" $I_y$.
 Assumption 2 (ii) ensures that the "distance" $I_y$ is large between points whose euclidean distance goes to $+\infty$, thus weakening the assumption that $I_y$ should grow to $+\infty$ in such a case.
 Assumptions 3 are used to obtain the Karush-Kuhn-Tucker conditions in Theorem 2.
 For this Theorem, we require $I_y$ to behave like a standard Kullback-Leibler "distance" and therefore that $I_y$ has a more constrained shape.
 Assumption 3 (iii) is a simplification of Assumption 2 (ii).
 Assumption 3 (iv) is a natural injectivity requirement.